 - Genomic Health (led by Mark Caulfield (William Harvey Research Institute), Panos Deloukas (William Harvey Research Institute), Vardhman Rakyan (Blizard Institute), and David van Heel (Blizard Institute));

 - Bioengineering (led by Alvaro Mata (School of Engineering and Material Science));

 - Mind in society (led by Magda Osman (School of Biological and Chemical Sciences), deputy lead David Adger, (School of Languages Linguistics and Film), Stefan Priebe (Wolfson Institute), Marcus Pearce (School of Electronic Engineering and Computer Science));

 - Cross-cutting Centre for Computational biology (led by Conrad Bessant (School of Biological and Chemical Sciences) and Claude Chelala (Barts Cancer Institute)).

-In addition to the formation of the new centres, the LSI is also supporting new initiatives in aligned areas – at present these are in digital health and the microbiome (the combined genetic material of micro-organisms in the body).
+In addition to these centres, the LSI supports initiatives in aligned areas – at present these are in digital health and the microbiome (the combined genetic material of micro-organisms in the body).

-In tandem with the new centres and work in aligned areas, a crucial aspect of the LSI research remit is clinical engagement and care.
+In tandem with the centres and work in aligned areas, a crucial aspect of the LSI research remit is clinical engagement and care.
 Through collaboration between QMUL academics and Barts Health NHS Trust clinicians, our developing joint ‘Clinical-academic group’ aims to produce a suite of activities that will interact with the new research centres.

 Our research is conducted across a wide range of disciplines, including humanities, social sciences, law, medicine, dentistry, science and engineering.
 There is substantial world-class life sciences activity across the university, including: